-Since September 2017, under the new inspection framework, there have been 4 inspection reports published to date and none have been placed in follow up.
-Three primary schools received the judgement of Good for each of the 5 inspection areas and the secondary school inspected received 2 judgements of Excellent and 3 of Good.
+Since September 2017, under the new inspection framework, there have been eight inspection reports published to date.
+No schools have been placed in statutory category and just one school was placed in Estyn Review.
+One primary school received Excellent for all five inspection areas and one other received three judgements of Excellent.
+Four primary schools received the judgement of Good for each of the 5 inspection areas and the secondary school inspected received 2 judgements of Excellent and 3 of Good.

 Schools causing concern are the subject of close monitoring by the LA and GwE and there are clear action plans in place and highly focused support to ensure the removal of these schools from follow up in the shortest possible timescales.
 Where appropriate, leadership and governance arrangements have been strengthened in these schools and Accelerated Improvement Boards established comprising senior school leaders, key governors and senior officers of the Local Authority and GwE.

 Although the authority has a good track record in supporting schools being removed from categories, the overall priority is to reduce the number of schools being placed in follow up in the first instance and have more schools achieve judgements of 'Good' or 'Excellent'.
 Increasing use of intervention powers are being made where schools cause concern to ensure challenge and support is timely and effective.